Islam and the Bible

 Question: What does the Bible say about Islam?
 Why did God promise great nations to BOTH of Abraham's sons?

 Answer: Part of your confusion regarding Islam is probably a result of how you define "nation."
-It is true that God promised great nations to both Isaac and Ishmael, but what is a "nation"?
+It is true that the Bible promises great nations to both Isaac and Ishmael, but what is a "nation"?
 In all but five instances in the Old Testament where the word "nation" is used, it is the Hebrew word goy, Strong's Concordance #1471, and means a Gentile or heathen nation or people.

 Genesis 17 predicts two great nations coming from Abraham and Sarah in their old age.
 The first great nation sprang from Issac, the only child born to Abraham and Sarah.
 The second nation would come from Ishmael, Abraham's first child through Hagar (Sarah's servant).
 It is through Abraham and Ishmael that Islam not only traces its roots but also considers itself an Abrahamic religion.